LinkedInLearning/advance-your-skills-with-javascript-4452106/README.md

-# COURSENAME
+# JavaScript: Five Advanced Challenges and Concepts

-This is the repository for the LinkedIn Learning course `Advance Your Skills with JavaScript`.
+This is the repository for the LinkedIn Learning course JavaScript: Five Advanced Challenges and Concepts.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+![JavaScript: Five Advanced Challenges and Concepts][lil-thumbnail-url]

+When you’re learning JavaScript, you rarely get time to really dig into the more complex aspects of the language.
+Until now!
+This hybrid course mixes learning and hands-on practice with interactive coding challenges.
+Instructor Morten Rand-Hendriksen guides you through five advanced topics in JavaScript development: turning flat arrays into nested arrays, extending classes, using singletons and proxies, creating observable objects, and building robust applications with the reactive object pattern.
+Each chapter presents you with a basic introduction, two hands-on examples, and two coding challenges to solidify your learning.
+Advancing your skills in JavaScript means pushing yourself to go beyond the basics, and Morten shows you how to get it right.

+This course includes Code Challenges powered by CoderPad.
+Code Challenges are interactive coding exercises with real-time feedback, so you can get hands-on coding practice alongside the course content to advance your programming skills.

 ## Instructions